Marilyn Monroe 1926-1962

 She also garnered a lot of publicity of a different kind when Playboy magazine published in its very first issue in December 1953, the nude photos which had been taken of Marilyn 6 years earlier.
 Contrary to expectation when she explained in interviews her situation at the time of having no money and no family to turn to, she gained a lot of sympathy and her reputation was actually enhanced.
 At 27 years old Marilyn had risen to the very top and she was now the most famous actress in Hollywood.

-Joe DiMaggio Joe DiMaggio was 37 when he met Marilyn in early 1952.
-He was a legendary sporting figure in America after a successful baseball career with the New York Yankees.
-They married in January 1954 but the couple did not have a smooth transition into married life.
-During their honeymoon Marilyn travelled alone for 10 days to Korea where she performed for 13,000 American Marines.
 The following year, when Marilyn was filming 'The Seven Year Itch' the famous scene where her skirt gets blown upwards was witnessed by a large crowd and DiMaggio, a possessive man, showed his displeasure in a public argument with her.
 His jealousy and her fame and sexpot image created a constant tension which caused the marriage to crumble.
 They divorced in October, 1954, after just nine tempestuous months.
 Despite this DiMaggio retained a lifelong love for Marilyn and they remained on friendly terms.

 In March 1954, Marilyn appeared in the musical 'There's No Business Like Show Business', with Ethel Merman and Donald O'Connor, but the movie was mauled by the critics and they particularly disliked Marilyn's performance.
 The poor reviews reinforced Marilyn's growing realisation that she needed greater control over her career and how she was portrayed on screen.
 She was tired of being typecast as the fantasy sex object.
-'The Seven Year Itch' which was completed in early 1955 was really just a variation on the same theme, where Marilyn appears as a seductive neighbor who tempts Tom Ewell while his wife is away on a vacation.
+'The Seven Year Itch' which was completed in early 1955 was really just a variation on the same theme, where Marilyn appears as a seductive neighbour who tempts Tom Ewell while his wife is away on a vacation.

-Marilyn realised that she could earn far more money if she broke away from 20th Century Fox.
-At this stage of her career she was being advised by photographer Milton H. Greene, whom she had met when he photographed her for 'Look' magazine.
-Greene gave up his job in 1954, then mortgaged his home to help finance Monroe through this difficult time.
 She moved to New York and began studying with Lee Strasberg at the Actors Studio and continued her studies throughout 1955.
 In 1956, she took another giant step towards independence when she signed a completely new contract with 20th Century Fox.
-In it her newly formed movie company, Marilyn Monroe Productions, would make four films for Fox over the next 7 years at vastly improved financial terms for Marilyn, and more importantly, she would be free to work for other studios if she wished, and had the right of veto on any script or director of whom she did not approve.
+In it, her newly formed movie company, Marilyn Monroe Productions, would make four films for Fox over the next 7 years at vastly improved financial terms for Marilyn, and more importantly, she would be free to work for other studios if she wished, and had the right of veto on any script or director of whom she did not approve.

 The new company began with 'Bus Stop' in 1956 for which she earned both critical appreciation and a Golden Globe for Best Actress, and, the following year, 'The Prince and the Showgirl', co-starring Sir Laurence Olivier.

-Arthur miller Marilyn had begun dating the playwright, Arthur Miller, in 1955 and, although the balding, 41 year old intellectual and the 30 year old glamour goddess were an unlikely pairing, the two hit it off immediately.
-They wed on June 29, 1956 after Marilyn had converted to Judaism and Miller accompanied Monroe to England for the making of her next film 'The Prince and the Showgirl' .
-Working with Marilyn proved difficult for Laurence Olivier.
-She had started her practice of turning up on set late or not at all, which would be a continuous feature of her remaining films.
-The movie struggled at the box-office although Marilyn received favourable reviews for her performance.
+Marilyn had begun dating the playwright, Arthur Miller, in 1955 and, although the balding, 41 year old intellectual and the 30 year old glamour goddess were an unlikely pairing, the two hit it off immediately.
+They wed on June 29, 1956 after Marilyn had converted to Judaism and Miller accompanied Monroe to England for the making of 'The Prince and the Showgirl'.

-After she and Miller returned home, Marilyn discovered that she was pregnant, but it was an ectopic pregnancy, and she miscarriaged.
+After she and Miller returned home, Marilyn discovered that she was pregnant, but it was an ectopic pregnancy, and she miscarried.
 This created an unbearable strain on the marriage and the slow decline in Marilyn's mental state can be dated from this time.

 In 1959 she enjoyed the biggest success of her career, starring with Tony Curtis and Jack Lemmon in Billy Wilder's comedy 'Some Like It Hot'.
 Although Wilder publicly criticised Marilyn for her lateness and general difficult behaviour on set he also praised her brilliant performance in the movie.
 She was awarded a Golden Globe for best actress in musical or comedy and the movie was a resounding commercial success, and was nominated for five Academy Awards.

 Despite this success, Marilyn's mental state was rapidly becoming more fragile.
 She was growing increasingly dependant on 'uppers' - pills to wake her up - and 'downers' - pills to put her to sleep.
-She had an other miscarriage during the shoot and her relationship with her husband was deteriorating.
+She had another miscarriage during the shoot and her relationship with her husband was deteriorating.
 During her next film, the very average 'Let's Make Love' in 1960, she had a much publicised affair with her co-star Yves Montand, which further put strain on the marriage.

 For her next movie, 'The Misfits' the part of Roslyn Taber had been written especially for Marilyn by Arthur Miller.
 During the shoot she showed all her, by now, tiresome histrionics, clashing frequently with co-stars Clark Gable and Montgomery Clift and publicly clashing with director John Huston.
 During the shoot she was treated in hospital several times for depression.

 By this time she and Miller were barely on speaking terms and when the movie was completed they divorced, in January 1961, after four and a half years of marriage.
 A year later Miller married again, to one of the photographers assigned to cover the making of 'The Misfits'.
 The movie was poorly received and did badly at the bos-office.
-10 days after completion of the movie Clark Gable died.
+Ten days after completion of the movie Clark Gable died.

 Marilyn's world seemed to be falling apart and she drifted further into drink and drugs dependency.
 She returned to Hollywood to begin work on a new picture titled 'Something's Got to Give' co-starring Dean Martin and Cyd Charisse, but her erratic behaviour made it impossible to complete the movie and she was dismissed after turning up for work on only 12 out of 35 days of production.